 Reduce, reuse, and recycle (properly!)

 Did you know that recycling one plastic bottle can save enough energy to power a light bulb for up to four hours?
 What’s more, recycling water bottles saves 50% of the water pollution and 20% of the air pollution used to create new bottles.
 That’s why recycling, or reusing/reducing consumption of plastics and recycling them properly when the time comes, should be one of our top priorities as inhabitants of this planet.
+This is just a small part of going green.

 SHOCKING FACTS ABOUT RECYCLING